QSL Cards – From Paper to State-of-the-Art

-When enough cards are gathered at the bureau for each destination, this could be many hundreds or even thousands, the cards are fowarded as a single bulk package to the receiving amateurs country/area bureau.
+When enough cards are gathered at the bureau for each destination, this could be many hundreds or even thousands, the cards are forwarded as a single bulk package to the receiving amateurs country/area bureau.

 Once at the receiving countries bureau the same process in reverse happens.
 This is where the cards are sorted into the individual recipient callsigns.

-A QSL manager is simply someone who distributes, or “manages” the inbound QSL cards for a range of callsigns.
-For example, my QSL manager handles all the inbound cards for callsigns that start with G7.
+A QSL manager is simply someone who distributes, or “manages” the inbound cards for a range of callsigns.
+For example, my manager handles all the inbound cards for callsigns that start with G7.

 The manager operates as a smaller version of the bureau in that he receives a large number of cards in bulk and sorts them into the individual callsigns.
-Finally, once a batch has been compiled the QSL cards are forwarded onto the recipient.
+Finally, once a batch has been compiled the cards are forwarded onto the recipient.

 Amateurs that use the direct method tend to fall into one of three groups.

 Firstly, those who aren’t a member of a bureau, or where there is none available within their area.
 Secondly, those in areas of the world that have poor postal systems.
-Finally, those who have little or no interest in QSL cards or only send very few.
+Finally, those who have little or no interest in cards or only send very few.

 Amateurs using the direct method sending larger numbers of cards quite frequently request that you send a small “donation” to help cover the expense.
-It is commonly recognised that enclosing 1 or 2 US dollars is an accepted donation.
+It is commonly recognised that enclosing 1 or 2 US dollars is an acceptable donation.

-With the widespread use of the internet the electronic version of the QSL card (eQSL) was born.
+With the widespread use of the internet the electronic version of the card (eQSL) was born.
 Following a similar format to the traditional paper based cards, radio amateurs can now send QSL cards to each other instantly via various web services, the most common of which is eQSL.cc